GaloisInc/daedalus/formats/pdf/arlington-pdf-model/app/ArlingtonPDF.md

   First
     {| add = BinOp "+" TermProduct |}
     {| sub = BinOp "- " TermProduct |}
-        -- the space is to avoid conflict with names like a-b TermProduct
+        -- the space is to avoid conflict with names like a-b (hack) TermProduct

 def TermProduct : Term =